Consistency conditions for brane tilings: Dimer configurations

 where $M_j$ is spanned as a vector space by $G_1$-homogeneous elements of $M$ whose $G_1$-grade is represented by a path starting at $i_0$ and terminating at $j$.
 We define $H(M)(j)=dim(M_j)$. \end{defn} Throughout this section we fix, once and for all, a lift $i_0$ of the tile $i$. \begin{lem} Let $F$ be a consistent tiling.
-Let $M$ be a $G_1$-graded $i$-cyclic $A_F$-module.
-Then $M$ is determined up to isomorphism by $H(M)$. \end{lem} \begin{proof} Let $M$ be a $G_1$-graded $i$-cyclic $A_F$-module.
-Let $j_0$ be some tile of $\tilde{F}$.
-Let $M_{j_0}$ be a vector space summand of $M$, as in the decomposition (\ref{tiledecomp}). $M_{j_0}$ carries a $G_1$-grading.
-Let $j$ be the projection of $j_0$ onto $F$.
-We denote by $\mathbb{C}[\omega_j]$ the subalgebra of $A_F$ given, as a vector space, by linear sums of closed $j$-loops.
+A $G_1$-graded $i$-cyclic $A_F$-module $(M,f)$ is determined up to isomorphism by $H(M)$. \end{lem} \begin{proof} Let $j_0$ be some tile of $\tilde{F}$.
+The cyclic module $(M,f)$ is determined up to isomorphism by the kernel of $f$, which we denote $h:I\rightarrow e_i A_F$. $I$ naturally carries a $G_1$-grading, and $h$ is a $G_1$-graded map.
+In particular $I$ admits a decomposition

+Let $j_0$ be some $j$-tile of $\tilde{F}$, and consider the summand $I_{j_0}$.
+We denote by $\Cp[\omega_j]$ the subalgebra of $A_F$ given, as a vector space, by linear sums of closed $j$-loops.
 By consistency, and Lemma (\ref{toruscone}), we have

-This algebra carries a natural $G_1$-grading. $M_{j_0}$ is also naturally a $G_1$-graded $\mathbb{C}[\omega_j]$-module.\smallbreak Next we consider $e_i A_F$ as an $i$-cyclic $A_F$-module.
-It has a decomposition as in (\ref{tiledecomp}), and we denote the piece corresponding to the tile $j_0$ $e_i A_{F,j_0}$. $M_{j_0}$ is a quotient module of $e_i A_{F,j_0}$.
-The module $e_i A_{F,j_0}$ also has the structure of a $\mathbb{C}[\omega_j]$-module, and from Lemma (\ref{toruscone}) we deduce that in fact this module is free of rank one.
-It follows that there is a unique $G_1$-graded quotient module of $e_i A_{F,j_0}$ of dimension $H(M)(j_0)$, and so we have determined $M_{j_0}$.
-Since $j_0$ was arbitrary we are done. \end{proof} The proof of the following theorem occupies the rest of the section.